python-jsonschema/schemastore/.github/SECURITY.md

 ## Supported Versions

-In general, only the latest released `referencing` version is supported and will receive updates.
+In general, only the latest released `schemastore` version is supported and will receive updates.

 ## Reporting a Vulnerability

-To report a security vulnerability, please send an email to `Julian+Security` at `GrayVines.com` with subject line `SECURITY (referencing)`.
+To report a security vulnerability, please send an email to `Julian+Security` at `GrayVines.com` with subject line `SECURITY (schemastore)`.

 I will do my best to respond within 48 hours to acknowledge the message and discuss further steps.